A Guide to Selling Your Home – Part 3: Home Improvements

 Therefore, spend your money on inexpensive repairs and upgrades to the home such as getting doorknobs and wonky handles repaired, the walls painted, de-cluttering, and other minor improvements.

 Decide What to Fix

-Work with your agent to decide on what needs renovating to get the home ready for showing.
-After all, you want your home to look great at first glance to impress the potential buyers.
+Work with your agent to decide on what needs renovation to get the home ready for showing.
+After all, you want your home to look great at first glance to impress potential buyers.

 Keep Your Home in Move-In-Condition

-Keep the home in move in condition so that potential buyers can have the impression that they will be able to move right in and start enjoying their new home.
+Keep the home in move-in condition so that potential buyers can have the impression that they will be able to move right in and start enjoying their new home.
 So, try to make a great first impression on buyers.
-They would not like dingy carpet, worn furniture or outdated appliances.
+They would not like dingy carpets, worn furniture, or outdated appliances.
 Therefore, try to keep all doors, appliances and electrical and plumbing fixtures in working order otherwise it can put off potential buyers.

 You should try to get anything repaired that doesn’t work perfectly.
-Consider to replace all the broken knobs and doorbell and fix water stains on the ceiling or leaks under sinks or around toilets.
-Ensure sticky or jammed gate and doors are on track and work properly.
+Consider replacing all the broken knobs and doorbells and fixing water stains on the ceiling or leaks under sinks or around toilets.
+Ensure sticky or jammed gates and doors are on track and work properly.

 Following are some examples of things you can do to make your house look more attractive to buyers:

 De- Clutter Your Home